ThasianX/ElegantCalendar/README.md

 ## Demos

-The demo shown in the GIF can be checked out on [example repo](https://github.com/ThasianX/ElegantCalendar/tree/master/Example).
+The demos shown in the GIF can be checked out on [example repo](https://github.com/ThasianX/ElegantCalendar/tree/master/Example).

 ## Installation